st2o1/Pegasus-Spyware-Manual/README.md

-# Pegasus-Spyware-Manual
-Pegasus Spyware Manual.
+# Pegasus Spyware Manual from 2012.